Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Introduction

 This paper introduces an \emph{Inclusive Multivariate Isolation} (\IMI) algorithm specifically designed to address this association problem.
 Unlike classical isolation methods based on cones or vertexing, \IMI\ evaluates and scores additional charged particles in the event, selecting only those most likely to originate from the same PV and decay chain as the signal candidate, while discarding the rest.
 As an illustrative example, consider the decay

-In this case, the $\bar \Dz$ and $\mu^{+}$ form the \textit{base} signal particles, while the $\pi^{-}$ is an additional non-isolated particle that \IMI\ is tasked to retain, enabling reconstruction of the $D^{*-}$ state.
+In this example, the $\bar D^0$ and $\mu^{+}$ constitute the \textit{base} signal particles: they are selected with loose track-quality, PID, and vertex requirements to provide a minimal representation of the $\bquark$-hadron decay vertex.
+The $\pi^{-}$ is an additional \emph{non-isolated} particle that belongs to the same decay chain and that \IMI\ is designed to retain with high background rejection, thereby enabling the reconstruction of the $D^{*-}$ state.
 By carefully selecting only the most relevant extra particles, \IMI\ can significantly reduce the per-event size.
 Its design is therefore guided by the following key objectives: \begin{itemize} \item Deliver better background rejection than classical isolation techniques, particularly in high-pileup environments where traditional algorithms tend to degrade. \item Enable applications beyond standard combinatorial suppression, including: \begin{enumerate} \item Reconstruction of excited charm or charmless states involving particles from secondary decays, e.g.\ $B^0 \to D^{*-} \mu^+ \nu_\mu$, essential for precision tests of lepton-flavour universality~\cite{LHCb:2023uiv,LHCb:2023zxo}; \item Selection of data-driven control samples, such as the dominant background mode $\Lambda_b \to \Lambda_c^+ \mu^- \nu_\mu$, to isolate suppressed signal decays like $\Lambda_b \to p \mu^- \nu_\mu$, critical for probing CKM unitarity~\cite{LHCb:2015eia}; \item Reconstruction of excited beauty-hadron states involving particles consistent with originating from the PV associated with the beauty hadron of interest, e.g., kaons in $B^*_{s2}(5840) \to B^+ K^-$, relevant for studies of lepton-flavour violation (LFV)~\cite{LHCb:2023zxo} and relative branching-fraction measurements~\cite{LHCb:2018azb}. \end{enumerate} \item minimizing its impact on memory usage and on the overall event processing time (throughput), while remaining robust to variations in decay topology and kinematics. \end{itemize}

 As part of this work, classical isolation techniques were also developed for Run~3, including cone-based and vertex-based isolation, which remain widely used in many physics selections.
 Figure~\ref{fig:dataflow} shows the Run~3 data flow, including throughput and event rates for the different streams, and indicates where the classical isolation and \IMI\ algorithms operate: the classical isolation runs in {\sc HLT2}, whereas \IMI\ is applied conservatively at the {\sc Sprucing} stage.
 The two approaches are independent, \ie, selection lines using \IMI\ do not rely on candidates preselected with the classical tool.
 As of the 2025 data-taking period, about $30\%$ of selection lines across the \textsc{Turbo} and \textsc{Full} streams use the classical isolation developed here, while \IMI\ is employed in roughly $20\%$ of {\sc Sprucing} selection lines targeting the \textsc{Full} stream.